solliancenet/microsoft-postgresql-developer-guide/07_BestPractices/07_00_BestPractices.md

 Given that cloud environments are more likely to encounter transient faults, like network connectivity interruptions or service timeouts, applications must implement logic to deal with them, typically by retrying requests after a delay.

 Applications must first determine if a fault is transient or more persistent.
 Typically, API responses indicate the nature of the issue, sometimes even specifying a retry interval.
 If the fault is transient, applications must retry requests without consuming excessive resources.
-Common retry strategies including sending requests at regular intervals, exponential intervals, or random intervals.
+Common retry strategies include sending requests at regular intervals, exponential intervals, or random intervals.
 If a given number of retry requests fail, applications consider the operation failed.

 Azure SDKs typically provide native support for retrying service requests.
 Consult the documentation's [list of per-service retry recommendations.](https://learn.microsoft.com/azure/architecture/best-practices/retry-service-specific)